paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 **Combination of distributions**

-The combination of the second and third part of the bathtub curve is necessary to go beyond the random failures and to enlarge to the ageing of EEE components in the definition of the failure rate.
-Then, the random and wear-out failures are considered inside the same model.
+The combination of the second and third part of the bathtub curve is necessary to go beyond the {term}`random failures <Random failure>` and to enlarge to the ageing of EEE components in the definition of the failure rate.
+Then, the random and {term}`wear-out failures <Wear-out failure>` are considered inside the same model.
 This approach is described in {numref}`sec_sys_handbook` with three different models mixing the exponential distribution and the wear-out distribution of EEE components.

 (eee_4_6_9)=
 ## Application to wear-out of an operational amplifier due to radiation dose